-Using a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The precise error code provides useful information about the underlying problem, something a trained technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you might expect, it won’t work well or at all if you see an error code appear.
+The precise error code supplies useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much faster.

-Let’s consider seven of the most likely error codes you might encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you might fix it and the approximate cost to do so.
-Don’t forget that while the investment will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components required to wrap up repairs.
+Listed below are seven of the most common error codes you could encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you might address it and the projected cost to do so.
+Remember that while the investment will ultimately hinge on the exact Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the problem is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should examine electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.

-They’ll disconnect the power and gradually inspect each wire, ensuring they are fully attached into the connector with the correct amount of exposed copper.
-Once they locate the damaged connector, it can be exchanged for a new one.
+They’ll disconnect the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the correct amount of uncovered copper.
+After they locate the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
-Presuming the breakers are on, you can check a few other places before consulting a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.

-As this error can consume your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re working with.
-You can detach the thermostat from its base and supply power with a USB cable.
-Assuming it presents error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will likely be best to contact a pro.
+Since this error can deplete your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and supply power by using a USB cable.
+Assuming it reveals error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+Your technician can meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
+During installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is sent inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
-You can then contact a professional technician with the necessary experience identifying and solving electrical malfunctions.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is being delivered inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to turn the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience detecting and fixing electrical malfunctions.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being switched off, but it may also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s time to speak with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.